algolia/docsearch/docs/src/inside-the-engine.md

 `page_rank` option.
 This accepts a numeric value, and all pages with a `page_rank` of 5 will be returned before pages with a `page_rank` of 1.

-If you want to get fancy, you could even overwrite the default `customRanking` used by the index by using the `custom_settings` option of your config.
+You could even overwrite the default `customRanking` used by the index by using the `custom_settings` option of your config.

 [1]: https://www.algolia.com/doc/guides/ranking/ranking-formula/#tie-breaking-approach